 18. 38% of customers who had a good live chat session made a purchase.

-Live chat data reveals that customers appreciate having a real-time open channel of communication with a brand, particularly when they’re seriously considering a purchase.
-Live chat ecommerce stats signal that customers 38% of clients will buy a product or service after a good live chat session with a brand representative.
+Live chat data reveals that customers appreciate having a real-time channel of communication with a brand, particularly when they’re seriously considering a purchase.
+Live chat ecommerce stats signal that 38% of clients will buy a product or service after a good live chat session with a brand representative.
 Moreover, customer loyalty stats confirm prospects who have been offered the option to chat are 2.8X more likely to convert to loyal customers.

 19. Orders from customers who engage in live chat before a purchase are 10% higher in value.